SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 - They provide connectivity to hosts within the same LAN (Local Area Network).

-- They do not provide connectivity between LANS/over the Internet.
+- They do not provide connectivity between LANs/over the Internet.

-- They operate on the data link layer of OSI model.

 ![Switch](imgs/switch-cisco-catalyst-9200.jpg)

 ## Switch Functions

 A Switch primarily has four functions: Learning, Flooding, Forwarding, and Filtering:

-- **Learning:**  It will make all its decisions based upon information found in the layer 2 Header (MAC Header).
+- **Learning:** It will make all its decisions based upon information found in the layer 2 Header (MAC Header) which we will discuss later.
     - Switches maintain a table in memory that matches MAC addresses to the switch's Ethernet ports.
 This table is called a **Content Addressable Memory (CAM) table.**:
        - The CAM address table starts out empty, and every time a Switch receives anything,it uses the **source MAC** and the switchport of the frame to build an entry in the MAC Address Table.
       - Sooner or later, as each connected device inevitably sends something, the Switch will have a fully populated MAC Address Table.
 This table can then be used to smartly forward frames to their intended destination.